forta-network/forta-bot-templates/nft-wash-trade/README.md

 }
 ```

-More specifically, the agent detects wallet addresses that bought the same Meebits NFT more than once on the LooksRare exchange.
+More specifically, the bot detects wallet addresses that bought the same Meebits NFT more than once on the LooksRare exchange.

 ## Supported Chains